biobricks/level-tree-index/README.md

 See `examples/levelup.js` for how to use the `levelup:true` mode.

-## .stream(parentPath, [opts])
+## .stream([parentPath], [opts])

-Stream tree index paths starting from `parentPath`.
-If parentPath is falsy then the entire tree will be streamed to the specified depth.
+Recursively stream descendants starting from `parentPath`.
+If `parentPath` is falsy then the entire tree will be streamed to the specified depth.

 Opts:

 ```
 depth: 0, // how many (grand)children deep to go.
 0 means infinite
+includeParent: true, // include the parent specified by parentPath in the stream
 paths: true, // output the path for each child
 keys: true, // output the key for each child
 values: true, // output the value for each child
+pathArray: undefined, // output paths as arrays
 ignore: false, // optional function that returns true for values to ignore
 match: null, // Stream only matching elements.
 A string, buffer or function.
-matchAncestors: false // include ancestors of matches if true
+matchAncestors: false, // include ancestors of matches if true
+gt: undefined, // specify gt directly, must then also specify lt or lte
+gte: undefined, // specify gte directly, must then also specify lt or lte
+lt: undefined, // specify lt directly, must then also specify gt or gte
+lte: undefined // specify lte directly, must then also specify lt or gte
 ```

+If `parentPath` is not specified then `.gt/.gte` and `.lt/.lte` must be specified.

 `opts.depth` is currently not usable at the same time as `opts.match`.